-Specialty crop farmers toil from dawn to dusk in their fruit orchards, but they may soon have robot companions to make that work a 24/7 proposition.
+Specialty crop farmers toil from dawn to dusk in their fruit orchards, but they may soon have robotic farming companions to make that work a 24/7 proposition.

 Productivity equals profitability

-“Once the technology becomes fairly turnkey and well integrated and growers realize the productivity and profitability, we will see that robots really have an advantage over humans in some tasks,” said Dr. Daniel Schmoldt, program leader for the U.S. Department of Agriculture’s National Institute of Food and Agriculture.
+“Once the technology becomes fairly turnkey and well-integrated and growers realize the productivity and profitability, we will see that robots really have an advantage over humans in some tasks,” said Daniel Schmoldt, program leader at the U.S. Department of Agriculture’s National Institute of Food and Agriculture.

-One natural area would be in overnight crop monitoring and spraying as robots can provide their own lighting, Dr. Schmoldt said.
-“Humans in the fields generally don’t do well after daylight.”
+One natural area would be in overnight crop monitoring and spraying as robots can provide their own lighting, Schmoldt said.
+“Humans in the fields generally don’t do well after daylight,” he said.

 Funding for both was through the USDA’s Specialty Crop Research Initiative, established as part of the 2008 Farm Bill to solve critical issues facing specialty crops, which includes fruits and vegetables.